adityathakur96/Olympic_2021-Data-Analysis/README.md

-# Olympic_2021-Data-Analysis

-In this project i have developed the ETL pipeline regarding the olympics data using the microsoft enviornment like Azure Databricks for the transformation , Azure Data Factory for making th epipeline structure so that our raw data goes to different files in Azure Data Lake gen2 and tranformed data goes to other side of it .

-Also I have used the Synapse Analytics by writing the Sql script to get the important result from the transformated data.
-As this project is data engineering project so this whole project done with the help of the apache spark with the Python
+# 🏅 Olympic Sales Data Analysis – End-to-End ETL with Microsoft Azure

+📌 Project Summary

+In this project, I developed an end-to-end ETL pipeline to process and analyze Olympic sales data using the Microsoft Azure ecosystem.
+The project demonstrates cloud-based data engineering using tools such as:

+* Azure Databricks for scalable data transformation with PySpark

+* Azure Data Factory (ADF) for orchestrating ETL pipelines

+* Azure Data Lake Storage Gen2 (ADLS) for storing raw and processed data

+* Azure Synapse Analytics for querying and analyzing the final transformed data

+This project showcases the implementation of a complete data pipeline—starting from raw data ingestion to meaningful insights—using Apache Spark with Python.

+🧱 Pipeline Flow

+1. Extraction & Ingestion

+* Raw data is uploaded to Azure Data Lake Storage Gen2.

+* Azure Data Factory pipelines are created to automate the flow of data from raw ("bronze") layers to processed ("silver" and "gold") layers.

+2. Transformation

+* Data is processed and transformed using PySpark in Azure Databricks.

+* Key transformations include data cleaning, deriving new columns, aggregating sales by region/sport, and filtering based on conditions.

+3. Loading & Analysis

+* Transformed data is stored back into ADLS Gen2.

+* Azure Synapse Analytics is used to query the transformed datasets using SQL scripts to extract valuable insights.

+⚠️ Note: This project was built using a Microsoft Azure free trial.
+As the trial period has ended, the Azure resources (Databricks workspace, Data Factory pipelines, Synapse instance, and ADLS) are no longer active.

+However, the entire pipeline was successfully implemented and tested.
+Below are screenshots from the actual project execution:

+* Azure Data Factory pipeline overview

+* Databricks notebook showing transformations using PySpark

+* ADLS directory structure (raw & processed data)

+* Synapse SQL script execution with results